Skip to Content

 Bobble Bottle

 Save plastic, save your pennies – there are refill spots absolutely everywhere.
-Bobble Bottles filter the water using a nifty system, or a metal bottle is always useful.
+Bobble Bottles filter the water using a nifty system, or a Hydro Flask is always useful.

 On the subject of reusable stuff, please do pay your £5 deposit when you order your first pint for a reusable pint cup for the festival.
 It saves a tonne of plastic and it doesn’t cost you anything as long as you give it back.